Jubilee101/SweetHome/README.md

 ### Tools and Frameworks
 SweetHome mainly uses Spring Boot to build its backend and React.js for the frontend.
 It also utilized GCS to store images.
 Spring Data JPA is used for better and easier database manipulation.

+### Notice
+This is the backend implementation of SweetHome, please see frontend [here](https://github.com/Jubilee101/SweetHomeFE):